aimms/how-to/Articles/684/684-LocationIQ.rst

     :description: Learn to integrate LocationIQ with AIMMS using the DEX library for high-performance, asynchronous geocoding, JSON data mapping, and robust error handling.

 .. admonition:: Summary

-    In this article, you will learn how to bypass the performance bottlenecks of legacy geocoding in AIMMS.
-By the end of this guide, you will be able to:

-    * Implement a High-Performance API: Transition from the rate-limited legacy ``GeoFindCoordinates`` function to the robust LocationIQ REST service.
-    * Leverage Asynchronous Processing: Use the AIMMS Data Exchange (DEX) library to perform geocoding requests without freezing the user interface.
+    This article demonstrates how to replace the legacy ``GeoFindCoordinates`` function in AIMMS with a high-performance, asynchronous integration using the LocationIQ REST API and the AIMMS Data Exchange (DEX) library.
-    * Master Data Transformation: Construct valid RESTful GET requests, define XML mappings to translate JSON responses into AIMMS identifiers, and implement callback procedures.
+    The article covers how to configure API authentication, construct RESTful requests, map JSON responses to AIMMS identifiers, and implement robust callback procedures to handle both successful data retrieval and potential communication errors.
-    * Build Robust Error Handling: Detect and manage both network-level (CURL) and server-side API errors effectively.

 The legacy AIMMS function `GeoFindCoordinates <https://documentation.aimms.com/functionreference/system-interaction/environment-functions/geofindcoordinates.html>`_ is constrained by its reliance on Nominatim.
 Nominatim enforces strict rate limits, typically permitting at most one GPS coordinate request per second, which can significantly impede performance